Get Started

 Major retailers are live or launching on agentic commerce platforms, including Etsy and over 1 million Shopify merchants, with Walmart and Target announced as upcoming partners.

-Etsy, Glossier, SKIMS, Spanx, Vuori, and over 1 million Shopify merchants are live or rolling out on ChatGPT's Instant Checkout, with Walmart and Target announced as upcoming partners, powered by the Agentic Commerce Protocol and Stripe.
-Merchants pay a 4% fee on completed purchases.
-OpenAI reports that Instant Checkout items are not preferred in product results -- the feature is purely transactional (OpenAI, Feb 2026).
+Etsy, Glossier, SKIMS, Spanx, Vuori, and over 1 million Shopify merchants are live on ChatGPT Shopping, with Walmart and Target announced as upcoming partners, powered by the Agentic Commerce Protocol and Stripe.
+OpenAI reports that Product recommendations are based on relevance, not enrollment status (OpenAI, Feb 2026).

 Stripe Agentic Commerce Suite